Do I Have a Case?

 - Recovery of attorney’s fees and costs.
 In most disputes or lawsuits, each party pays its own attorney’s fees and costs (i.e., case expenses).
 However, sometimes a law or contract will require the losing side to pay the winning side’s attorney’s fees and costs.
 Many rent ordinance violations allow the winning (prevailing) party or prevailing tenant to recover attorney’s fees and costs.
 Likewise, many leases include a prevailing party provision.
 If we can establish a clear violation of your rights, the prospect of paying attorney’s fees and costs provides the tenant with a strong advantage.

-Since we consider a variety of factors in determining whether we can represent a tenant on a contingency fee basis, we encourage you to contact us for a complimentary case evaluation.
+Since we consider a variety of factors in determining whether we can represent a tenant on a contingency fee basis, we encourage you to call us at (415) 915-7445 or click here for a complimentary case evaluation.

 Are We a Good Fit for You?